- When is a permit for an overweight truck required to cross a County bridge?

 Q. How are bridge replacement projects developed?

 A. Once County engineers determine a structure needs to be replaced preliminary design begins.
 This initial engineering stage consists of data collection (traffic volumes, location of existing right of way and adjacent property lines, wetland delineations, field surveys etc.).
-From this data a preliminary design of Preliminary Investigation/Type, Size and Location plans are developed.
+From this data a preliminary design, from a preliminary investigation of type, size and location plans, is developed.
 These documents represent about 30 percent of the engineering phase of the project.
 It is during this preliminary design phase that the full extent of the project is developed and community input is solicited.
 Once a consensus is achieved a final design is undertaken to complete the construction documents for bid.

 Q. How can one find out more about Baltimore County bridges and bridge projects?